kintone/cli-kintone/README.md

 ### delete

-The `delete` command allows you to delete records of a specified kintone app.
+The `delete` command allows you to delete records of a specified Kintone app.

 **Notice**